rstebbing/qpbo-alpha-expand/README.md

 1. Extract [QPBO-v1.32.src.zip] [2] to the subdirectory external/ under the project root.
 All QPBO files should reside under external/QPBO-v1.32.src/.
 2. Run cmake with an out of source build.
-3. Set `EIGEN_INCLUDE` to the full path up to and including eigen3/.
+3. Set `EIGEN_INCLUDE_DIR` to the full path up to and including eigen3/.
 (Add `-std=c++11` to `CMAKE_CXX_FLAGS` if compiling with gcc.)
 4. Configure.
 5. Build.